tombijaoui/KPMG_assignment/readme.md

    ```bash
    pip install -r requirements.txt
    ```
-2. Create or edit `.env` at the project root and fill in all required Azure API keys and endpoints (Document Intelligence and GPT-4o mini for Phase 1).
+2. Edit `.env` at the project root and fill in all required Azure API keys, API versions and endpoints (Document Intelligence and GPT-4o mini for Phase 1).
 See `config/auth.py` for the variable names.
 3. Start the Streamlit app:
    ```bash
    streamlit run phase_1/src/app.py